Withdrawing the BGP Re-Routing Curtain: Understanding the Security Impact of BGP Poisoning via Real-World Measurements: Reassessing Reachability

 \subsection{Growth of /25 Reachability}

 { }

-When executing \action, an originating AS utilizing poisoning on a set of their own prefixes can cause the poisoned ASes and their traffic to \textit{lose} connectivity to the poisoning AS's prefixes.
-This loss of reachability occurs by default with poisoning.
+When executing \action, an originating AS utilizing poisoning on a set of their own prefixes can cause the poisoned ASes and their traffic to \textit{lose} connectivity to the poisoning AS's prefixes, because without a less specific covering prefix, the poisoned AS will have no path to the poisoning AS.
 Fortunately, a poisoning AS can still maintain reachability given a sufficient allocation of prefixes.
 However, not all ASes benefit from an ample supply of controlled prefixes.
 To maintain reachability while poisoning, an AS must have both a more specific prefix and a less specific prefix.
 Current best practice documents recommend ASes filter advertisements longer than /24~\cite{rfc7454}.
 Therefore, any AS which only has /24 prefixes available will lose reachability to poisoned ASes \textit{unless} it can advertise a /25 as the poisoned prefix and use the /24 as the covering prefix.
 We searched the BGP RIB for an AS's shortest advertised prefix length and found that 48\% of them only have /24 prefixes advertised, except for ASes that may have had /25's already in the default free zone.
 For an in-depth examination of BGP prefix delegation and who gets the privilege of many prefixes, see recent work by Krenc et al.~\cite{Krenc:2016wr}.
 With this necessary primitive for poisoning in mind, we set out to examine the amount of reachability a /24-only poisoning AS could retain to the poisoned ASes.